Triple Threat Treats

 2010 Holiday Recipe Contest Runner-up

-This recipe was submitted for the contest 2010 Holiday Recipe Contest.
+This recipe was featured in 2010 Holiday Recipe Contest.

 - Rick Patrick

 Contest sponsored by the Texas Pecan Board

 “I took three of my all-time favorites—sand tarts, pecan pie and brownies—and found a way to combine all three into one delicious, decadent dessert,” wrote Terry Weaver, a school speech therapist from Sonora who has been a member of Southwest Texas Electric Cooperative for about 30 years.

 She and her husband, Carl, have four grown daughters and eight grandchildren who helped her taste test the treats.